ELIXIREstonia/fibar/README.md

 The fiber diameter measuring web tool is accessible to all [https://fibar.elixir.ut.ee/](https://fibar.elixir.ut.ee/)

 ## How to install and run the Python module
-The pipelines should be executed in the Python 3.8.10 environment (have not tested out other versions yet).
+The module should be executed in the Python 3.8.10 environment (have not tested out other versions yet).
 All of the required libraries and their versions can be installed from the <code>requirements.txt</code> file or running `pip install -e .`.

 ```